rust-lang/rust/src/doc/rustc-dev-guide/src/mir.md

 # The MIR (Mid-level IR)

 MIR is Rust's _Mid-level Intermediate Representation_.
-It is constructed from HIR (described in an earlier chapter).
+It is constructed from [HIR](./hir.html).
 MIR was introduced in [RFC 1211].
 It is a radically simplified form of Rust that is used for certain flow-sensitive safety checks -- notably the borrow checker! -- and also for optimization and code generation.

 If you'd like a very high-level introduction to MIR, as well as some of the compiler concepts that it relies on (such as control-flow